Learn practical techniques for creating effective documents for consumption by a global audience with a limited knowledge of English.

 Standard course times are 9.30am–4.30pm.

-If a company or delegate cancels an english global audience training training course booking giving less than 10 working days’ notice, a cancellation fee is payable.
+If an on-request Writing English for a global audience course booking is cancelled giving less than 20 working days’ notice, a cancellation fee is payable.
 View cancellation terms.

 Writing in English for a global audience